200 hour Vinyasa and Ashtanga Yoga Teacher Training, Greece 31st August – 24th September

 Evia’s kitchen caters all meals.
 Their chef provides fresh, natural, vegetarian and vegan cuisine using only the finest local produce and ingredients.
 Specialising in traditional, healthy, Greek and international dishes, their goal is to satisfy an array of palates through balanced nutrition.

 Prices are in Euros

 All packages are residential and include accommodation, tuition fees, manual, brunches, dinners, afternoon snacks, tea and water.

 Email the team on email@example.com who would be happy to hear from you.

-Fill in the booking form to make an enquiry or booking on this 200-hour Ashtanga Vinyasa Yoga Teacher Training in Evia.
-You can also contact the team direct on email@example.com if you have any questions.
+Fill in the booking form to make an enquiry or booking on this 200 hour Vinyasa and Ashtanga Yoga Teacher Training in Evia.
+You can also contact the team direct on firstname.lastname@example.org if you have any questions.